Reliability planning is most effective when it starts during design, not shortly before release.

 • Local build time: must be fast enough to not get in the way

-• Test reliability: rate of test failures
+• Test reliability: failure rate and flakiness trend

 Staging or Integration Environment